rsmitawa/rsmitawa.github.io/README.md

 ## Introduction

+### About Me

 Hello!
-I'm Ramesh Mitawa, a Data Scientist passionate about leveraging data to drive meaningful insights and solutions.
-With a Master of Science in Data Science from Trent University and a Bachelor of Engineering in Computer Science from Chitkara University, I bring a unique blend of academic rigor and practical experience to my work.
+I'm Ramesh Mitawa, a Data Scientist with a Master's degree in Data Science from Trent University.
+Currently, I am utilizing my expertise in the cybersecurity industry at Beauceron Security, where I contribute to the development and enhancement of advanced machine learning models.

-Throughout my career, I have led end-to-end machine learning projects, including developing an NLP-based email maliciousness classifier at Beauceron Security and enhancing predictive analytics for surgery recommendations at Evive Software Analytics.
-My expertise spans a wide range of technical skills, from programming languages like Python and R to machine learning frameworks such as TensorFlow and PyTorch.

-I am proficient in data visualization tools like Tableau and Power BI, and I have experience working with cloud services like AWS and Azure DevOps.
-My commitment to ethical AI practices ensures that my solutions are not only effective but also fair and unbiased.
+My journey in data science is marked by a strong foundation in statistical modeling, natural language processing, and predictive analytics.
+I have consistently driven business value by translating complex data into actionable insights, enabling both technical and non-technical stakeholders to make informed decisions.
+My role at Beauceron Security has been instrumental in advancing cybersecurity measures and contributing to significant growth in the customer base.

+Before joining Beauceron, I gained invaluable industry experience at Evive Software Analytics, where I bridged QA and Data Science teams to deliver impactful outcomes in the healthcare sector.
+My work with Fortune 100 clients such as UnitedHealth Group, Cigna, and Anthem provided me with deep insights into the integration of data science and business processes.

+My passion for coding and data science began early and has only intensified over time.
+With a strong technical skill set that includes Python, R, SQL, and cloud services like AWS and Azure, I am dedicated to leveraging my expertise to bridge the gap between technology and business effectively.
+As we witness the growing integration of businesses and information technology, I am committed to driving innovation and excellence in the field of data science.

+---

+Does this revised version provide a better high-level view of your experience and expertise?

 ---